arpitasamal5320/querky-demo/README.md

 # querky-demo
-this is my first  git repository author- Arpita
+this is my first  git repository.
+Author- Arpita